Ironmongery

 Ironmongery originally referred, first, to the manufacture of iron goods and, second, to the place of sale of such items for domestic rather than industrial use.
 In both contexts, the term has expanded to include items made of steel, aluminium, brass, or other metals, as well as plastics.

-The term ironmonger as a supplier of consumer goods is still widely used in Great Britain, the US equivalent being "hardware store".
+The term ironmonger in reference to consumer goods stores has largely fallen out of use in Great Britain.
+The US equivalent of the term used in this manner would be "hardware store".
 Many architectural ironmongery items (for example, door handles, locks, hinges, etc.) are also manufactured for wholesale and commercial use in offices and other buildings.